 The Director is charged with actively seeking candidates for the Sami Rohr Prize for Jewish Literature.
 This effort is coordinated with an international advisory committee whose members bear credentials in literature, Jewish culture and related fields of interest.

 From 2007 through 2019, the Choice Award was presented to the runner-up to the Winner.
 As of 2020, the Choice Award is no longer given.

+There are separate dedicated panels of fiction and non-fiction judges.
 Judges are invited each year, and new names are added accordingly.
 The Rohr family has no input in the selection or judging process.
 All deliberations of the judges are strictly confidential.